Ostap-Z/CypressPractice/README.md

 # Docker Setup
 You can run tests easily in docker containers.
 Install docker [here](https://docs.docker.com/engine/install/) before dive deep.

+It is also suggested to download the `Docker` and `Remote Development` VSCode plugins, as it will help you to build, manage, develop and deploy containerized applications from VSCode.

+Docker Extension ID: `ms-azuretools.vscode-docker`

+Remote Development Extension ID: `ms-vscode-remote.vscode-remote-extensionpack`

 ## Docker Compose
 Execute `docker compose up` command within the `root` directory of a project to configure container and run tests there.